rafaelrcamargo/rafaelrcamargo/README.md

 > [!TIP]
 >
-> this is where i keep my collection of byte files. feel free to take a peek:
+> this is where i keep my collection of bytes. feel free to take a peek: